 *Don't worry, our love always manages to bounce back like a good alkaline noodle

 Just as with pizza, the regional variation between bowls of ramen—the broth, the flavoring, the toppings, and the noodle style—are staggering, but there's no doubt in my mind that the King of Slurpdom, the Pope of Noodle Town, the broth cut from a different cloth, the bowl with the most soul is tonkotsu ramen.

 Made with an intensely porky, opaque pale broth with a sticky-lipped intensity and the rich, buttery texture of light cream, there's no smell more warming on a cold day than a big hot bowl of tonkotsu ramen set before you.
 The best sport tiny nubbins of fat swimming around on their surface, a slick of mayu (black garlic oil) or chile-sesame paste, a handful of thin-sliced green onions, a soft-yolked soy-sauce tinged egg, and a few slices of meltingly tender cha siu pork belly.
 It's the ultimate meal-in-a-bowl and what any Japanese business man or woman—and a good deal of Americans these days—thinks of the moment you mention comfort food.

-As a New York resident, I've got it easy when it comes to finding good ramen (check out our guide to the best here).
+As a New York resident, I've got it easy when it comes to finding good ramen (check out our guide to the best ramen in NYC here).
 But cities change, people move, and I've got my less fortunate friends and family to think of.

 The challenge?
 Figure out how to make world-class tonkotsu ramen right in my own kitchen.
 It took over 40 pounds of bones and over 200 hours of collective simmering time to do it, but I cracked the code.
 Luckily, the wife was out of the country for a week.